DeborahBambil/PmiRSelect/README.md

 This tool was built from a non-redundant dataset (threshold 80% similarity) of miRNAs collected in the miRBase of pre-miRNAs (hairpin V.22.1), to search for miRNAs by homology in organism genomes and transcripts as DNA, cDNA, mRNA in Fasta format.

-# Unzip the directory with the tool: PmiRSelect.rar
+//Unzip the directory with the tool: PmiRSelect.rar

 # Install Dependences Ubuntu